Multipartite Entanglement in Stabilizer Tensor Networks

 Explicitly, we have the following bound in terms of the geometry of the tensor network:

-with $\#_A$ the number of minimal cuts for $A$, etc., $\#_b$ the maximal number of components of any subgraph obtained by removing minimal cuts for $A$, $B$, $C$~\footnote{In the language of~\cite{pastawski2015holographic}, $\#_b$ is the number of \emph{multipartite residual regions}.}, and $\delta=(2p+2)^{V_b}/p^N$. \end{thm}

-In most cases of interest, the minimal cuts are unique and there remains a single connected component after their removal, so that $\braket{g}_{\neq0} \leq \log_p(p+1) + 4\delta$~\footnote{Note that $S(A)+S(B)+S(C)=2(a+b+c)+3g$.
+with $\#_A$ the number of minimal cuts for $A$, etc., $\#_b$ the maximal number of components of any subgraph obtained by removing minimal cuts for $A$, $B$ $C$~\footnote{In the language of~\cite{pastawski2015holographic}, $\#_b$ is the number of \emph{multipartite residual regions}.}, and $\delta=(2p+2)^{V_b}/p^N$. \end{thm} In most cases of interest, the minimal cuts are unique and there remains a single connected component after their removal, so that $\braket{g}_{\neq0} \leq \log_p(p+1) + 4\delta$~\footnote{Note that $S(A)+S(B)+S(C)=2(a+b+c)+3g$.
 It follows that if the sum of local entropies is odd then, necessarily, $g>0$.
 This is all that can be said about the tripartite entanglement from the knowledge of the entropies alone, and it justifies that the upper bound in \cref{thm:main} is never smaller than $\log_p(p+1)\geq1$, even when the minimal cuts are unique.}.
-We note that Markov's inequality implies that the number of GHZ triples in fact remains bounded with high probability. \Cref{thm:main} vastly generalizes a bound in~\cite{smith2006typical}, which can be obtained as the special case where $d=2$ and the graph has a \emph{single} vertex.
+We note that Markov's inequality implies that the number of GHZ triples in fact remains bounded with high probability. \Cref{thm:main} vastly generalizes the bound in \cite{smith2006typical}, which can be obtained as the special case for a graph with a \emph{single} bulk vertex.

 In general, the mutual information is sensitive to both classical and quantum correlations.
 For a general stabilizer state of the form~\eqref{eq:normal form}, $I(A:B) = 2c+g$, where $c$ is the number of maximally entangled pairs and $g$ the number of GHZ triples (whose reduced state on AB is a classically correlated state).
 In random stabilizer networks, however, \cref{thm:main} shows that $\braket{g}_{\neq0}$ is bounded.
 Thus the average number of maximally entangled pairs that can be extracted between $A$ and $B$ is roughly one half the mutual information, $I(A:B)/2\simeq c$, which in turn can be estimated from the geometry of the tensor network by using the Ryu-Takayanagi formula~\eqref{eq:rt}.
-In particular, bipartite correlations between any two boundary subsystems are dominated by quantum entanglement and determined rigidly by the geometry of the tensor network, confirming a property that is also suspected to hold in holography~\cite{hayden2013holographic} (\cref{fig:entanglement},~(a)).
+In particular, bipartite correlations between any two boundary subsystems are dominated by quantum entanglement and determined rigidly by the geometry of the tensor network, confirming a property that is also suspected to hold in holography~\cite{hayden2013holographic} (\cref{fig:entanglement}~(a)).

 \ssection{Higher-partite entanglement} \Cref{thm:main} has a number of remarkable consequences for the entanglement structure for four and more subsystems.
 We first consider the extraction of bipartite entanglement.
 Consider a random stabilizer tensor network state whose boundary is partitioned into $k$ subsystems $A_1, A_2, \dots, A_k$.
 Applying the preceding discussion to $A=A_i$, $B=A_j$ and $C=\overline{A_iA_j}$ their complement, we find that the average number of maximally entangled pairs that can be extracted between any two subsystems $A_i$ and $A_j$ is $t_{ij}\simeq I(A_i:A_j)/2$.
 The extraction process is implemented by local unitaries $U_i\ot U_j$; it leaves all other mutual informations invariant and does not introduce new GHZ triples.
 We can therefore repeat the process and extract maximally entangled pairs between any pair of subsystems $A_i$ and $A_j$, until we obtain a residual state $\tilde\rho_{A_1\dots A_k}$ whose bipartite mutual informations $I(A_i:A_j)$ are all of order $O(1)$.